 Source: GlobalData Patent Analytics

 Johnson & Johnson is the leading patent filer in the drug delivery device security market.
-Some other leading patent filers include DEKA Research and Development and Adidas.
+Some other leading patent filers include DEKA Research and Development and adidas.

 In terms of application diversity, Johnson & Johnson leads the pack, followed by VSP Vision and Technikka Conexion.
 With regards to geographic reach, DEKA Research and Development leads, followed by DNAnudge and Johnson & Johnson.